Addressing Barriers to Learning and Teaching

 About the Collaboration with Scholastic

-Initially, we worked with Scholatic on theirRebuilding for Learning initiative.
-Scholastic conceived the Rebuilding initiative as a way to provide support for Gulf Coast schools after the 2005 hurricanes.
-However, during Scholastic's initial research for the initiative, it became obvious that Gulf Coast districts were not the only ones facing serious "learning infrastructure" problems impeding teaching and learning.
-Thus, Scholastic reached out to our Center at UCLA to expand the scope of the work to focus on enabling all children to have an equal opportunity to succeed at school.
-The work stressed a strategic and personalized approach for moving schools forward in developing a unified and comprehensive system to address barriers to teaching and learning.
+The work stressed a strategic and personalized approach for moving schools forward in developing a unified, comprehensive, and equitable system to address barriers to teaching and learning.
 The aim was to ensure all students have an equal opportunity to succeed at school and a strong start toward being productive societal contributors.

 Toward Effectively Addressing Barriers to Learning